citp/privacy-policy-historical/n/ne/new/newburycomics.com.md

 PCI-DSS requirements help ensure the secure handling of credit card information by our store and its service providers.

-For more insight, you may also want to read Shopify’s Terms of Service here or Privacy Statement here.
+For more insight, you may also want to read [Shopify’s Terms of Service](https://www.shopify.com/legal/terms) or [Shopify's Privacy Statement](https://www.shopify.com/legal/privacy).

 **SECTION 5 - THIRD-PARTY SERVICES**